MSCHF-Community/Zuckwatch-Information/docs/readme.md

 - The highest ‘level’ on the SMS line we’ve seen someone get is level 3.
 - Gabriel (CEO) just tweeted about Level 7.
 - He followed up this tweet with another tweet including the hashtag
 - Gabriel has deleted his twitter?
-It’s back
+(It’s back)
 - Multiple gabe tweets including “windowless rooms” presumed to be cells
 - It is Aquarius season, Facebook's sign is Aquarius in the Bull and Moon app produced by MSCHF
 - Zuckerberg’s old password that he was hacked with is ‘dadada’
 - Clickswipe was removed from mschf.xyz at the time of the drop
 - It’s back
-- The “XXXXXXXXXXXXXXXXXXX” thing is “restricted”
+- The “XXXXXXXXXXXXXXXXXXX” thing is “restricted” (It's the blue donkey)
 - Ben said that we need to dig deeper than the restricted one
-- The restricted project here was The Blue Donkey - The Blue Donkey
 - Blue donkey is the democratic symbol
 - The restricted file was released on Nov.
 26, 2019
 - Is that date important?
 - Gabriel (CEO) tweeted (@Gabriel_Whaley now deleted undeleted) ‘windowless rooms’ - could be a reference to this tweet from Hillary Clinton? (this has been partially confirmed to be about prison cells)
-- Hillary Clinton on Twitter: "Because I have a life you can't make up: as a young lawyer I worked on the Watergate impeachment inquiry.
-One of my jobs was to sit alone in a windowless room and listen very carefully to tapes of President Nixon's phone calls. #tbt… https://t.co/MYjRTyEiaQ"
+- [Hillary Clinton on Twitter](https://t.co/MYjRTyEiaQ): "Because I have a life you can't make up: as a young lawyer I worked on the Watergate impeachment inquiry.
+One of my jobs was to sit alone in a windowless room and listen very carefully to tapes of President Nixon's phone calls. #tbt…"
 - Windowless rooms could refer to server rooms or VR headsets (Oculus owned by FB)
 - Gabriel Whaley tweeted at Mark Zuck about data privacy day (the day zuckwatch was released)
 - Maybe a connection to the number 5